ljw1004/csharpspec/csharp/classes.md

 The *method_body* of a method declaration consists of either a *block* or a semicolon.

 Abstract and external method declarations do not provide a method implementation, so their method bodies simply consist of a semicolon.
-For any other method, the method body is a block (§8.2) that contains the statements to execute when that method is invoked.
+For any other method, the method body is a block ([Blocks](statements.md#blocks)) that contains the statements to execute when that method is invoked.

 The ***result type*** of a method is `void` if the return type is `void`, or if the method is async and the return type is `System.Threading.Tasks.Task`.
 Otherwise, the result type of a non-async method is its return type, and the result type of an async method with return type `System.Threading.Tasks.Task<T>` is `T`.

-When the result type of a method is `void`, `return` statements (§8.9.4) in that method's body are not permitted to specify an expression.
+When the result type of a method is `void`, `return` statements ([The return statement](statements.md#the-return-statement)) in that method's body are not permitted to specify an expression.
 If execution of the method body of a void method completes normally (that is, control flows off the end of the method body), that method simply returns to its current caller.

 When the result type of a method is not `void`, each `return` statement in that method's body must specify an expression that is implicitly convertible to the result type.
 The endpoint of the method body of a value-returning method must not be reachable.
 In other words, in a value-returning method, control is not permitted to flow off the end of the method body.